wonsage/WebFrontEndNotes/补充课/Vue Developer Course/Vue Developer 2023 Zero to Master.md

 ## Transitions & Animations
 ### Animating with CSS Transition
-Vue provides a comp named `transition` to meet the animation need.
+Vue provides a built-in comp named `Transition` to meet the animation need, which can apply enter and leave animations on elements or comps passed to it via its default slot.
+`<Transition>` only supports a single element or comp as its slot content.
 *name* prop
 use with CSS, the class name shuold be `name-enter-from`, `name-enter-active`, `name-leave-active`, `name-leave-to`.
 And the CSS prop could be `transition`.
 .e.g